 - 1X point on all other purchases

-The Bonvoy Bold is not as feature-rich as its Marriott co-brand stablemates, but, for a card that doesn’t charge an annual fee, there are still a few benefits that add value.
+The Bonvoy Bold is not as feature-rich as its Marriott co-brand stablemates.
+But, there are still a few benefits that add value—especially for a card that doesn’t charge an annual fee.

-You’ll also have access to a range of travel and purchase protections courtesy of Visa, including baggage delay insurance, lost luggage reimbursement, and trip delay coverage that kicks in after delays of 12 or more hours or an overnight stay.
+You’ll also have access to a range of travel and purchase protections courtesy of Visa.
+These include baggage delay insurance, lost luggage reimbursement, and trip delay coverage that kicks in after delays of 12 or more hours or an overnight stay.

 Where Does The Bonvoy Bold Card Fit in Marriott’s Card Lineup?

-The Bonvoy Bold joins four existing Marriott co-brand cards issued by Chase and Amex:
+The Bonvoy Bold is one of four Marriott co-brand cards.
+Two are issued by Chase:

-As the only no-annual-fee Marriott card, the Bonvoy Bold sits at the bottom of the ladder both in benefits offered, and in number of points earned:
+As the only no-annual-fee Marriott card, the Bonvoy Bold sits at the bottom of the ladder both in benefits offered and the number of points earned:

 - 1X points on all other purchases

-As a comparison, the other Marriott cards still open to applications earn a minimum 2X points per dollar on non-bonus spending and 6X points per dollar spent at Marriott properties.
+As a comparison, the other Marriott cards earn a minimum of 2X points per dollar on non-bonus spending and 6X points per dollar spent at Marriott properties.
 Plus, the two American Express-issued cards feature additional bonus categories.
-The Marriott cards are not cards you would put a lot of spend on, as there are plenty of travel rewards cards providing a higher return on bonus categories and better cards for non-bonus spending.
+However, these Marriott cards aren't cards you want to put a lot of spend on.
+There are plenty of travel rewards cards providing a higher return on bonus categories and better cards for non-bonus spending.

-In addition to Chase’s 5/24 policy, which prevents you from acquiring a Chase credit card if you’ve opened five or more new credit cards in the previous 24 months, the new Bonvoy Bold adds another layer of confusion to the already absurdly complex Marriott card application rules.
+The terms and conditions for who can get the Bonvoy Bold are quite complicated.
+First, there's Chase’s 5/24 policy.
+This infamous policy prevents you from acquiring a Chase credit card if you’ve opened five or more new credit cards in the previous 24 months.
+On top of this, the Bonvoy Bold adds another layer of Marriott-specific restrictions.

 These are cards that don't have any impact on your eligibility for the Bonvoy Bold card at all.
 All of these cards are issued by Chase and are no longer open to new applicants.
-It does not matter if you have these cards now or had them in the past.
+It doesn't matter if you have these cards now or had them in the past.